awsdocs/aws-iot-docs/developerguide/mqtt-ws.md

 mqtt
 Specifies you are sending MQTT messages over the WebSocket protocol\.

-When the server responds, the client sends an upgrade request to indicate to the server it will communicate using the WebSocket protocol\.
+When the server responds, the client sends an upgrade request to indicate to the server it communicates using the WebSocket protocol\.
 After the server acknowledges the upgrade request, all communication is performed using the WebSocket protocol\.
 The WebSocket implementation you use acts as a transport protocol\.
 The data you send over the WebSocket protocol are MQTT messages\.

 ## Using the WebSocket Protocol in a Web Application<a name="mqtt-ws-web-app"></a>

 The WebSocket implementation provided by most web browsers does not allow the modification of HTTP headers, so you must add the Signature Version 4 information to the query string\.
 For more information, see [Adding Signing Information to the Query String](https://docs.aws.amazon.com/general/latest/gr/sigv4-add-signature-to-request.html#sigv4-add-signature-querystring)\.

-The following JavaScript defines some utility functions used in generating a Signature Version 4 request\.
+The following JavaScript defines some utility functions used to generate a Signature Version 4 request\.

+For more information about using the WebSocket protocol in JavaScript, see [WebSocket](https://javascript.info/websocket) in *The Modern JavaScript Tutorial*\.

 ```
   /**